apache/pulsar/site2/website/versioned_docs/version-2.6.4/cookbooks-partitioned.md

 ---
-id: version-2.6.4-cookbooks-partitioned
+id: cookbooks-partitioned
 title: Partitioned topics
-sidebar_label: Partitioned Topics
+sidebar_label: "Partitioned Topics"
 original_id: cookbooks-partitioned
 ---

 By default, Pulsar topics are served by a single broker.
 Using only a single broker limits a topic's maximum throughput. *Partitioned topics* are a special type of topic that can span multiple brokers and thus allow for much higher throughput.
 For an explanation of how partitioned topics work, see the [Partitioned Topics](concepts-messaging.md#partitioned-topics) concepts.

-You can publish to partitioned topics using Pulsar client libraries and you can [create and manage](#managing-partitioned-topics) partitioned topics using Pulsar [admin API](admin-api-overview.md).
+You can publish to partitioned topics using Pulsar client libraries and you can [create and manage](#managing-partitioned-topics) partitioned topics using Pulsar [admin API](admin-api-overview).

 ## Publish to partitioned topics